Citrus gall wasp (Bruchophagus fellis) is a citrus pest and a threat to the citrus industry in South Australia.

 - involve neighbours in an area wide management approach to provide the best results.

-You can contact your local council for more information.
+You can contact your local nursery or garden centre for the appropriate controls and treatments.